IceWhaleTech/ZimaDocs/source/docs/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera.md

 ![Introduce Batocera](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-introduce-batocera2.png)

-# 2. INSTALL BATOCERA ON USB PENDRIVE OR MICROSD
+# 2.INSTALL BATOCERA ON USB PENDRIVE OR MICROSD

-## Things to prepare in the early stages
+## Things to Prepare in Advance

 ![Batocera Linux](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-prepare.png)

 ![Introduce Batocera](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-prepare2.jpeg)

-## Making Batocera image
+## Making a Batocera Image

-**To install **Batocera** we need the **IMG.GZ** file for our device, to download it we only have to enter the Batocera website and save it in our computer.
-Then thanks to the balenaEtcher software we will create the boot drive that will allow us to run the system without modifying our device.**
+**To install **Batocera** we need the **IMG.GZ** file for our device.To download it, we only have to enter the Batocera website and save it on our computer.
+Then thanks to the balenaEtcher software, we will create the boot drive that will allow us to run the system without modifying our device.**

 - **[Download Batocera image file IMG.GZ.](https://batocera.org/download)**
 - **[Download Balena to burn the image](https://www.balena.io/etcher)**